curiouselectric/SegOMatic/LED 7 seg Instructions/LED_7_Seg_Instructions.rst

 .. image:: Instruction_Photos/PCB1_sm.jpg?raw=true
    :width: 400px

-Step 2: Solder Diode
+Step 2: Solder Capacitors
 ------------------------

-There is one diode to solder into the holes marked D1.
-This is a 1N5819 Schottky diode, which is suitable for up to 1A and has a low voltage drop.
-The diode allow current to pass from the solar cell to the capacitor, but not allow current to flow back to the solar cell.
-This diode **must** be inserted with the correct orientation.
-The white band on the diode must align with the thicker white band on the PCB silk-screen.
+Identify and then solder in the capacitors.

+Check the orientation of C1.
+The white line on the side of C1 signifies negative side.

+The round pad on the PCB signifies negative.
+The longer lead signifies positive.
+The square pad on the PCB is positive.

+To reduce the height of these components, bend over C1 as shown in the photo.

 .. image:: Instruction_Photos/PCB2_sm.jpg?raw=true
    :width: 400px

-Info: The data sheet for the diode is here: https://www.diodes.com/assets/Datasheets/ds23001.pdf

-Step 3: Solder Switches
+Step 3: Solder the Transistor
 ------------------------
-There are two switches to solder in locations SW1 and SW2.
+Check BC548 orientation.
+This fits into Q1.

 .. image:: Instruction_Photos/PCB3_sm.jpg?raw=true
    :width: 400px

-Step 4: Solder LEDs
+Step 4: Solder the 74HC595 shift register
 ------------------------
-There are two LEDs to solder - one white and one red.
-These look very similar, but the red LED will have a label on it.
-Do not mix these up when the label taken off.

-It is best to solder the white LED first, then take the label off the red LED and solder that.
-You must ensure correct polarity of these LEDs.

-The positive lead will be the longer lead.
-The negative lead has a slightly flat side to the LED case.
-These should align with the markings "+" and "FLAT" on the PCB.

-The LEDs are designed to be bent down to align with the PCB into the cut-outs.
-Please see photos for clarification.
+To keep the profile low, no IC holders are used in this design.
+You can add them if you would like to.

+Ensure the 74HC595 is fitted into the correct socket.

+Ensure the notch on the component lines up with the notch on the circuit board silk-screen.

+**DOUBLE CHECK THIS** (if soldering directly in).
+It will be VERY difficult to change if you get it wrong.

 .. image:: Instruction_Photos/PCB4_sm.jpg?raw=true
    :width: 400px